Low Debt Quality on Japanese Stocks (JPX): 6.09% CAGR, +2.78% vs Nikkei 225 Over 25 Years

 - Run This Screen Yourself

-Japan's result is shaped by two structural stories: the deflation era that suppressed returns through 2012, and the Abenomics years (2012-2014) that produced two of the largest single-year returns in the dataset.
-Strip those apart and you understand why the 25-year CAGR landed where it did.
+Japan's result is shaped by two structural stories: the deflation era that challenged returns through 2012, and the Abenomics years (2012-2014) that produced two of the largest single-year returns in the dataset.
+The low-debt quality filter delivered meaningful outperformance and significantly better downside protection compared to the Nikkei 225.

 Method